golemfactory/golem-docs/src/pages/docs/templates/example-template.md

 ## Giving a title

-Examples title should tell what is the outcome of the example.
+Example titles should tell what is the outcome of the example.

 ```js
 import { TaskExecutor } from "@golem-sdk/golem-js";